 Thank you for continuing to support the Habitat for Humanity ReStore.
 Your donations are sold to the public and the proceeds will benefit our housing programs throughout Highlands County.
 Please visit our Habitat ReStore located at 137 S. Commerce Ave where you can purchase a wide variety of treasures and bargains.
 We truly appreciate your support of the Habitat for Humanity mission in Highlands County.
-If you are interested in learning more about the ReStore or how you can become involves, please contact us at 863-385-7111.
+If you are interested in learning more about the ReStore or how you can become involved, please contact us at 863-385-7111.

 ReStore Hours of Operation: Mon. – Fri.
 9:00 am – 4:00 pm; Saturday 9:00 am – 3:00 pm; Closed on Sunday